 Does insurance reimburse telehealth visits?

 We are offering a superbill as a courtesy, but insurance reimbursing telehealth is insurance company specific and ever changing.
 So far, both Blue Cross Blue Shield and Cigna have some reimbursement provisions for telehealth (live video) treatment sessions for folks with out of network coverage.
 We expect that other insurers will be added to this list.
 Please note: As with in-person visits, we cannot guarantee that insurance will cover any cost of telehealth/virtual visits.
 We encourage you to contact your provider for clarification on this issue.

 How do I set up a telehealth appointment?

 Current patients can email their primary physical therapist.
 If you are a new patient, please email firstname.lastname@example.org.

-We are hopeful that the measures being taken will result in us being able to return to business as usual very soon.
-Until then, we are committed to continuing your care while keeping you safe and healthy.
+We are committed to continuing your care while keeping you safe and healthy.